Flagstaff Social Security Disability Lawyers | Phillips Law Group

 Call a Flagstaff Social Security Disability Lawyer Today

-Our experienced attorneys have assisted more than 150,000 clients and have been able to obtain more than $750 million in compensation.
+Our experienced attorneys have assisted more than 150,000 clients and have been able to obtain more than $1 billion in compensation.
 We offer a free, confidential, no-obligation legal consultation so we can review your potential claim and determine if we can assist you.

 If we can help and you choose to hire our firm, we will represent you on contingency.
 This is a system where the attorney does not get paid unless the client receives benefits.

 Learn more by calling us today.
 1-800-706-3000 No obligation or upfront costs.

 Your message has been sent